To view these terms in Arabic, visit http://www.adobe.com/go/eulas_ae.

 6.1 Adobe represents, warrants and covenants that, to the best of its knowledge (a) it owns or has rights to the Licensed Fonts and Licensed Content, and (b) its provision of the Service (including licenses granted by Adobe to users of the Service) does not (i) breach any third party agreement, (ii) infringe the Intellectual Property Rights or proprietary rights, or rights of publicity or privacy of any third party, (iii) violate any applicable law, statute, ordinance or regulation, or (iv) result in the dissemination of any software viruses or any other computer code, files or programs that may interrupt, destroy or limit the functionality of any computer software or hardware or telecommunications equipment.

 6.2 Adobe will provide enterprise level VIP support, which includes priority handling of issues during business hours, via email or telephone.

 6.3 Notwithstanding the terms set forth in Section 3.5.4 above with respect to publicity, Adobe will not promote the fact that You are an Adobe customer in its promotional or publicity materials or on its websites without Your prior approval.

-7.1 “Account” means the account (including any Adobe ID and user profile) You create when You first register with the Service, including any unique keys or identifiers Adobe provide to You or otherwise use to associate.
+7.1 “Account” means the account (including any Adobe ID and user profile) You create when You first register with the Service, including any unique keys or identifiers Adobe provides to You or otherwise uses to associate You with your account.

 7.2 “Adobe,” “We,” or “Us” means Adobe Systems Incorporated, a Delaware corporation, 345 Park Avenue, San Jose, California 95110, if this agreement is entered into while You are in the United States, Canada, or Mexico; otherwise, it means Adobe Systems Software Ireland Limited, 4‑6 Riverwalk, Citywest Business Campus, Dublin 24, Ireland.